• Skip to primary navigation

 The edible window garden history

 We moved to Alberta, Canada in the fall of 2007.
 Little did we know how long Canadian winters are.
-By March, I was sure that green grass was just around the corner.
+By March, I was sure green grass was just around the corner.

 It was not.

-Instead we got even more snow.
+Instead, we got even more snow.

-At the beginning of May we experienced our first real rain in Canada, but even that did not bring green leaves just yet.
+At the beginning of May, we experienced our first real rain in Canada, but even that did not bring green leaves just yet.
 In late May spring, as we know it, was finally here followed by a short, cool summer.
-Nevertheless, I decided to take the plunge into gardening in cold climate, and I did not stop when snow and ice covered the ground.
+Nevertheless, I decided to take the plunge into gardening in a cold climate, and I did not stop when snow and ice covered the ground.

-My passion for growing food particularly exploded after I realized how the homegrown food had a positive effect on my health.
+My passion for growing food particularly exploded after I realized how homegrown food had a positive effect on my health.
 As long as I can remember, I’ve had a weakened immune system.
 That has completely changed in the last decade.
 The more food we could grow ourselves and eat, the better I felt.
-My enthusiasm for growing food did not stop at root vegetables and winter crops, I wanted sun ripe tomatoes in the summer, too.
+My enthusiasm for growing food did not stop at root vegetables and winter crops, I wanted sun-ripe tomatoes in the summer, too.
 After achieving that, we moved indoors and tried to grow at least some fresh herbs and sprouts during the cold winter months.

 Jakob has played a significant role in growing food year-round.
 From preparing our first raised bed to building greenhouses and installing south-facing windows, he made it possible to grow a real indoor window garden all throughout the long and cold Canadian winters.

-Who can grow an edible window garden
+Who can grow an edible window garden?

 However, since we are in Canada, I will write from a northern climate perspective.
 You will still learn how to grow a successful edible window garden in any weather.